 Food and Climate Change Facts You Need to Know

 You’ve heard that carpooling and buying more efficient vehicles is good for the planet.
-Perhaps you’ve even participated in Bike to Work Day or dreamed of getting a Tesla to do your part.
+Perhaps you’ve even participated in Bike to Work Day or dreamed of getting an electric car or hybrid to do your part.

 But did you know that agriculture — specifically the breeding and raising of animals for food — contributes more to global warming than transportation?